rweijnen/marstek-fw-checker/README.md

 - **Invalid metadata**: Ensure firmware contains valid AWS S3 URLs

 ### General Issues
-- **No updates found**: Normal if you have latest firmware or device not supported
+- **No firmware found**: Normal if Marstek has no firmware available for your device type
+- **"Up to Date" message**: Means no firmware data returned from Marstek servers (not that your device is current)
 - **Debug mode**: Use console buttons (▢) to view raw API responses
 - **Network errors**: Check internet connection and try again